Microsoft · AZ-140

 The AZ-140 differentiates candidates from general Azure administrators (AZ-104) by demonstrating deep, scenario-specific expertise in desktop virtualization — a niche that commands a premium in the job market.
 Compared to vendor-neutral VDI certifications, the Microsoft Specialty badge carries particular weight with Microsoft partner organizations and enterprise customers on Microsoft's ecosystem.
 The certification renews annually at no cost via a free online assessment on Microsoft Learn, keeping holders current as the AVD platform evolves.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 517 questions.

 Explanation